 Outline of Research and Education

 Our research involves “Applied Molecular Microbiology”.Our laboratory aims at basic studies in microbial science, particularly cellular response and adaptation to environmental stresses, and its practical applications in new biotechnology.
 To fully understand microbial cell functions under stress conditions, we analyze and improve various mechanisms of microorganisms from molecular, metabolic and cellular aspects.
-Novel findings from our basic studies may be applied to the molecular breeding of useful microbes (yeasts, bacteria), the production of valuable biomaterials (enzymes, amino acids) and the development of promising technologies to solve environmental issues (bioethanol etc.).
+Our novel findings from our basic studies may be applied to the molecular breeding of useful microbes (yeasts, bacteria), the production of valuable biomaterials (enzymes, amino acids) and the development of promising technologies to solve environmental issues (bioethanol, etc.).

 To achieve these goals, we employ research methods in screening, genetics, biochemistry, molecular biology, enzymology, cell biology, post-genomic analysis, protein engineering, metabolic engineering and cell engineering based on the recent knowledge.